kaoDev/kalleott.de/src/courses/project-webapp/events-as-streams.md

   }

   // react lifecycle method called when this
-  // component will be removed from the dom componentWillUnmount() {
+  // component will be removed from the DOM componentWillUnmount() {
     this.unMounted.next()
   }